port-labs/port-docs/docs/build-your-software-catalog/sync-data-to-catalog/api/advanced.md

 <CreateMissingRelatedEntities/>

 - Default: `false` (disabled)
 - Use case: Creation of missing related Port entities.
-Must be enabled, if you want to create a source entity (and the target entity) even though the target entity doesn't exist.
+Must be enabled, if you want to create a source entity (and its target related entity) even though the target entity doesn't exist.
 - Available at `POST`, `PUT`, `PATCH` API endpoints of a specific entity.

 </TabItem>